 W Eidolon- Dread apparitions that radiate unearthly fear, preventing their foes from approaching as they bombard them with negative energies.

-W Flayed ghost- Hideous phantoms capable of inflicting illusory wounds that temporarily reduce the stamina of their victims.
+W Flayed ghost- Hideous phantasms capable of inflicting illusory wounds that temporarily reduce the health of their victims.

-n Ghoul - Both strong and tough, these undead creatures tear apart and devour anything that crosses their path.
+n Ghoul - Both strong and tough, these undead horrors tear apart and devour anything that crosses their path.

 These are magicians who have chosen undeath in order to prolong their existence.
 Since becoming a lich requires considerable arcane power, these are some of the most dangerous types of undead you can come across.